logiqai/docs/data-management/timestamp-handling.md

 ## User-defined timestamp rules

-Users can specify timestamp extraction rules for log data using the LOGIQ data manipulation capabilities.
+Users can specify timestamp extraction rules for log data using the Apica Ascent data manipulation capabilities.
 Timestamps are handled by timestamp rules that are defined as follows

 ```
 - name: custom_timestamp